Is ESG A Good Career?

 According to a new Capterra survey, although inflation has increased the cost of necessities, customers are nevertheless prepared to pay more for sustainable goods.
 95% of consumers questioned believe that a product’s sustainability is important, and 84% of these consumers—up from 67% in 2021—have bought a sustainable product in the last six months.

-Businesses have changed their strategies to incorporate sustainability into their products and services as consumers prioritise sustainable items.
+Businesses have changed their strategies to incorporate sustainability into their products and services as consumers prioritize sustainable items.
 Implementing ESG will assist businesses in achieving larger objectives, including reducing carbon emissions along the value chain, providing employees with fair salaries and working conditions, and promoting diversity and inclusion.

 Featured Article: SDGs for SMEs - The Importance of UN Goals for your Business